by TeachThought Staff

-Creativity is often associated with elementary students who are encouraged to draw or color as a means of self-expression.
-For college students, it’s often thought of as courses or degrees that require specific creative skills such as art or writing majors.
+Creativity is often associated with elementary students who are encouraged to draw or color to self-express.
+For college students, it’s often thought of as courses or degrees that require specific creative skills, such as art or writing majors.

 If you learn how to tap into your creative side you will likely find a new source of ideas and inspiration for your schoolwork.